stefanrenne/SwiftErrorHandler/README.md

 #### Do nothing

-It mainly exists to make documentation & unit tests to understand.
+It mainly exists to make documentation & unit tests easier to understand.

 `.on(error: .code(404), then: .doNothing)`